jbrambleDC/predict_restaurant_success/README.md

 ### Data
 running `make all` will utilize the hive scripts in the `src/data` directory to build the databases in hive.
-There may be a few other Hive scripts you may want to run inside of `src/data`. @nhauke has prepared most of these hive scripts and the corresponding Makefile
+There may be a few other Hive scripts you may want to run inside of `src/data`. [@nhauke](https://github.com/nhauke) has prepared most of these hive scripts and the corresponding Makefile

 ### Modeling
-@jbrambleDC has created two python scripts than can be ran in ipyspark, or pyspark to train SVMs and crossvalidate them.
-The resulying model performs quite poorly.
-After cutting down on feature selection and taking the mean success_metric by zipcode,
-@arifyali trained a regression model found in `src/models/regression.py` that performs much  better.
+[@jbrambleDC](https://github.com/jbrambledc) has created two python scripts than can be ran in ipyspark, or pyspark to train SVMs and crossvalidate them.
+The resulting model performs quite poorly.
+After cutting down on feature selection and taking the mean success_metric by zipcode, [@arifyali](https://github.com/arifyali) trained a regression model found in `src/models/regression.py` that performs much  better.

 ### Visualization
 All Visualization outputs can be found in `reports/figures/` These contain a scatter plot of all success_metrics at restaurants